tcyode/income-expense-chart/README.md

 - If you add too many expense categories, labels on bars may overlap 🤹
 - ~~Net Income showing as an expense category in stacked bars instead of as a line~~ Fixed! ✅
 - Client data is not being saved to disk.
 The data structure works in memory but `save_data()` method is not being called after chart generation.
 This needs to be fixed for true data persistence.
+- There's an error when adding a lower threshold and clicking "Process & Generate Chart" in some scenarios - investigating this issue
+- Sometimes data with year-end transitions (Dec-Jan) may show anomalies in date formatting
+- JSON serialization can fail with certain pandas objects (added workaround with custom encoder)

 ---